mrchimp/laravel-dungeon/readme.md

     * ✗ Traps
     * ✗ Followers
 * ✗ Character Creation Screen
+* ✗ Safe Rooms

 ## Ideas

 Big doors: Maybe have a door with a LOT of health that would take multiple players to break through.
 This could unlock a new area of the map.

+How to handle offline players.
+Players cannot be interacted with while they are offline (to prevent them being murderred while not there to defend themselves).
+Maybe they turn to stone while offline.